 Connection Definition Scheduled (unique to a ControlNet network) A scheduled connection is unique to ControlNet communication.
 A scheduled connection lets you send and receive data repeatedly at a predetermined interval, which is the requested packet interval (RPI).
-For example, a connection to an I/C module is a scheduled connection because you repeatedly receive data from the module at a specified interval.
-Other scheduled connections include connections to the following: Communication devices Produced/consumed tags On a ControlNet network, you must use RSNetWorx for controlNet software to enable all scheduled connections and establish a network up date time (NUT).
-A scheduled connection reserves network bandy right a pecifically to handle the connection.
-Unscheduled An unscheduled connection is a n.essage transfer between devices that the requested packet interval (RPI) or the program, such as a MSG instruction, triggers.
+For example, a connection to an I/O module is a scheduled connection because you repeatedly receive data from the module at a specified interval.
+Other scheduled connections include connections to the following: Communication devices Produced/consumed tags On a ControlNet network, you must use RSNetWorx for ControlNet software to enable all scheduled connections and establish a network update time (NUT).
+A scheduled connection reserves network bandwidth specifically to handle the connection.
+Unscheduled An unscheduled connection is a message transfer between devices that the requested packet interval (RPI) or the program, such as a MSG instruction, triggers.
 Unscheduled messaging allows you to send and receive data when you must: Unscheduled connections use the remainder of network bandwidth after scheduled connections are allocated.